One Thing I Do Not Do With Social Media Scott Pauley

-Some time ago a friend said to me, “Do you ever have a bad day?”
+Some time ago, a friend said to me, “Do you ever have a bad day?”
 I laughed.
 Of course, we all have bad days.
-When I inquired as to why he would ask such a question he said that my social media posts always seemed to be very positive.
+When I inquired as to why he would ask such a question, he said that my social media posts always seemed to be very positive.

 He was right.
 I have purposefully not announced struggles and stresses on social media.
 In fact, I promised God that I would not use it for that reason.

-Too often social media is used as an outlet for the flesh.
+Too often, social media is used as an outlet for the flesh.
 It is a convenient way to “vent” and complain.
 Perhaps we do so because it fosters pity.
 The flesh likes pity.

 Words matter…even words on social media.
 “Death and life are in the power of the tongue…” (Proverbs 18:21).

 Social media can be used for many good purposes.
 It is a tool that can be used to evangelize and to encourage.
 Here is how NOT to use social media: avoid giving the world, the flesh, and the devil the victory.
-Major on the Lord.
+Major in the Lord.
 Point others to Him.

 When you are having a hard day, remember these truths: